 - 4.2.1 Meet the purpose of Proposition 1 Chapter 10, Groundwater Sustainability, to prevent or cleanup the contamination of groundwater that serves or has served as a source of drinking water and meet the eligibility requirements and project preferences specified in Sections 2.2 and 2.3. - 4.2.2 Be consistent with water quality protection requirements outlined in Division 7 (commencing with section 13000) of the Water Code, and with applicable Regional Water Board and State Water Board policies, permits, and orders (such as Antidegradation Policy, Salt and Nutrient Management Planning, 97-005 Policy Guidance for Direct Domestic Use of Extremely Impaired Sources, Resolution 92-49 Policies and Procedures for Investigation and Cleanup and Abatement of Discharges).
 The applicant is expected to consult with the local Regional Water Board and Division of Drinking Water (DDW) district office, prior to submitting their Full Proposal, to ensure that their project is consistent with Water Board policies, permits, and orders and to identify any permits that may be required. - 4.2.3 Be consistent with Section 13100 of the Government Code relating to state infrastructure funding plans (Water Code section 79707(h)).
-The applicant is expected to provide a description in its application of how the proposed project is consistent with the applicable sections of the Governor's Five-Year Infrastructure Plan. - 4.2.4 Promote state planning priorities and sustainable community strategies (consistent with Sections 65041.1 and 65080 of the Government Code, respectively) (Water Code section 79707(i)).
-The applicant is expected to provide a description in its application of how the proposed project is consistent with the applicable sections of Government Code Sections 65041.1 and 65080, and the applicable components of the local regional transit plan (if such a plan is available).
+The applicant is expected to provide a description in its application of how the proposed project

-Except for the definitions from Water Code, section 79702, the definitions of these terms in Appendix A do not apply to water treatment or wastewater projects administered through the DWSRF and CWSRF Programs per Sections 4.5 and 4.6.
+&lt;sup>5 Except for the definitions from Water Code, section 79702, the definitions of these terms in Appendix A do not apply to water treatment or wastewater projects administered through the DWSRF and CWSRF Programs per Sections 4.5 and 4.6.